m15a/fennel-bunko/doc/bunko/file.md

 Read all contents from a file handle or a file path, specified by `file/path`.

+Raises an error if the file handle is closed or the file cannot be opened.

 If `file/path` is a file handle, it will not be closed, so make sure to use it in `with-open` macro or to close it manually.